Aviv-public/Aviv-Web-Technical-Test/typescript-serverless/README.md

   [serverless/typescript](https://github.com/serverless/typescript/issues/27).
 - Recent versions of Docker for Mac (> 4.18) [may trigger a segmentation fault](https://github.com/docker/for-mac/issues/6824#issuecomment-1662351336) when running the test.
 If you face the issue, you will need to downgrade to Docker for Mac 4.18.
+- Recent versions of Docker for Mac (> 4.18) may include a version of Docker-Compose with does not work with the `labels` specified in the
+  Docker-Compose configuration.
+If you face the issue, you will need to downgrade to Docker for Mac 4.18.